lxl66566/my-key-data/README.md

 * Publlic?

 To sync my data without github login.
+Important data has been encrypted.